Prohibited Discrimination and Retaliation Policy

 General Statement on Protecting Privacy

 The Office of Investigations and Civil Rights Compliance makes every effort to protect the privacy of those who participate in the investigation and resolution process by limiting the number of people who may access information gathered throughout the complaint resolution process.
-For more information please see the Title IX Coordinator’s notice of privacy practices.
+For more information, please see the Title IX Coordinator’s notice of privacy practices.